Great Numbers! logo

 Well, We Could Use… Insight

 There are better ways to boost results and shareholder value.
-Their effectiveness stems from insights into two key questions:
+Their effectiveness stems from insights into three key

-1. For a public-company, will it contribute more to shareholder value for the enterprise to boost its profits or to grow its revenues?
+- Will it contribute more to the value of my business to boost its profits or to grow its revenues?
+Both contribute.
+Which

-Both of these questions have answers.
-And now there are tools that executives can use to find them.
+All of these questions have answers.
+And now there are tools that you can use to find them.
 The answers are different for every business, because every business has unique financial characteristics, opportunities, talents and constraints.

-Is it worth an executive’s time to find the answers?
+Is it worth your time to find the answers?
 Let’s look at actual results.

 The Point